Ulawi/Wurmkomposter/drupal-module/wormchat/VIDEOS.md

 **Worm State:** *(Required field)*
 - Enter the worm state name
-- Examples: 'dry', 'wet', 'hot', 'cold', 'hungry', 'cnLow', 'cnHigh', 'happy', 'satt'
+- Examples: 'dry', 'wet', 'hot', 'cold', 'hungry', 'cnLow', 'cnHigh', 'happy',
 - **Use lowercase with underscores (no spaces)**
 - This value is used to match with worm state in the application
+- Examples: 'dry_cnHigh'

 **State Description:** *(Optional)*
 - Describe what the video shows
-- Example: "Worm shows healthy behavior with normal movement and feeding"
+- Example: "Worm shows happy behavior and has just been fed"

 ### Step 4: Save